eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

 listen [ip] <port> <type> [options [flag]]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

   Description: opens a listening port to accept incoming telnets; type must be one of "bots", "all", "users", "script", or "off".
 Prefixing the port with a plus sign will make eggdrop accept SSL connections on it.
 An IP may optionally be listed before the mandatory port argument.
-If no IP is specified, 0.0.0.0 (all available addresses) is used.
+If no IP is specified, all available interfaces are used.

     listen [ip] <port> bots [mask]